-On-campus and offshore students with Zoom tutorials: you are required to participate in all activities in the tutorial and submit the sample of work requested when you are instructed to do so during the class.
+On-campus students: You are required to participate in all activities in the tutorial and submit the sample of work requested when you are instructed to do so during the class.
 Your tutor will monitor your progress in class.
 Be prepared to ask questions if anything is unclear and to explain your work to your tutor in class.